Best lenses for safari photography in 2025

 Reasons to avoid

 Covering a focal expanse from telephoto 150mm to super-telephoto 600mm, the Sigma 150-600mm f/5-6.3 DG DN OS Sports is a very popular format of lens.
-We could have filled this list with 150-600mm lenses if we wanted, but we picked this update to a very popular DSLR lens, the old Sigma 150-600mm f/5-6.3 DG OS HSM | Sport for Canon EF and Nikon F mounts.
-This time it fits Sony E-mount mirrorless, with a version also available for L-mount full-frame cameras made by Panasonic, Sigma and Leica.
+I could have filled this list with 150-600mm lenses had I wanted, but I picked this update to a very popular DSLR lens, the old Sigma 150-600mm f/5-6.3 DG OS HSM | Sport for Canon EF and Nikon F mounts.
+This time it fits Sony E-mount mirrorless, with a version also available for L-mount full-frame cameras made by Panasonic, Sigma, and Leica.

-See our full Sigma 150-600mm f/5-6.3 DG DN OS Sports review.
+See our full Sigma 150-600mm f/5-6.3 DG DN OS Sports review

 Canon RF